-A: The students seeking admission in Undergraduate Program of SUN must have passed the courses in his graduation program or higher national diploma with a minimum of ‘C’ grade or equivalent above GPA 2.5 as per NUC guidelines.
-The program which the student is studying prior to seeking a transfer must be recognized by the National Universities Commission/Ministry of Education in their respective country to be eligible for transfer.
+A: The students seeking admission in Undergraduate Programme of SUN must have passed the courses in his graduation Programme or higher national diploma with a minimum of ‘C’ grade or equivalent above GPA 2.5 as per NUC guidelines.
+The Programme which the student is studying prior to seeking a transfer must be recognized by the National Universities Commission/Ministry of Education in their respective country to be eligible for transfer.

 Q: The degree offered by the Skyline University Nigeria is acceptable for transfer of credits to other local universities within Nigeria?

 A: Yes, the degree is acceptable for transfer of credits to universities within Nigeria and internationally.

 Q: When a student paid initial fees and got admission in SUN but cannot join due to unseen reasons will the fees be refunded?

 A: In case the student cancels his admission before commencement of the classes, Admission fee is non-refundable / non-transferable, however First Installment Fee will be refunded.
 No refund is applicable after the commencement of the Programme even if the student has not attended the class or is yet to submit English Placement exam or result is still awaited.